lapalb/JestTest/Readme.md

 ---
 ### Cypress vs Selenium
-both automation frameworks for web app testing.
+Both are automation frameworks for web app testing.
 Selenium supports many language but cypress supports only Javascript.
 Moreover cypress has cross browser testing issues

+###Cypress : web has evolved.
+Finally, testing has too.
+Let's be honest, developers never want to writes tests.
+Be it unit, integration or functinal testing.
+Cypress is there to lure developers to write test.

+Cypress has simpler syntax, beatiful UI and the coolest feature is time travel.
+It runs in browser so it doesn't has to do network calls like selenium.
+It has stubs and spies to mock obeject and force function to return the desired value so you don't get too dependent on server :wink: